Academic Information and Policies

 • submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or education;

-• submission to or rejection of such conduct by an individual is used as a basis for academic or employment decisions affecting that individual; or
+• submission to or rejection of such conduct by an individual is used as a basis for academic or employment decisions affecting that individual or

 • such conduct has the purpose or effect of substantially interfering with an individual’s academic or work performance or creating an intimidating, hostile, or offensive learning or employment environment.

 Sexual harassment may involve behavior by a person toward another person.
 Conduct alleged to be sexual harassment will be evaluated by considering the totality of the particular circumstances, including the nature, frequency, intensity, location, context, and duration of the questioned behavior.
 Although repeated incidents generally create a stronger claim of sexual harassment, a serious incident, even if isolated, can be sufficient.
-For example, a single suggestion that academic or other educational or employment rewards or reprisals will follow the granting or refusal of sexual favors, will constitute sexual harassment and grounds for action under this policy.
-Generally speaking, the person exhibiting the sexually harassing conduct does not have to intend or realize that the conduct is offensive in order for the conduct to constitute sexual harassment.
+For example, a single suggestion that academic or other educational or employment rewards or reprisals will follow the granting or refusal of sexual favors will constitute sexual harassment and grounds for action under this policy.
+Generally speaking, the person exhibiting the sexually harassing conduct does not have to intend or realize that the conduct is offensive for the conduct to constitute sexual harassment.

 University Policy on Consensual Relationships